parberge/christmas-random-gift-selector/README.md

 Who should give whom christmas present this year?
 Use this script to find out.

-Using the example json provided the output will be:
+Using the example json provided the output will be (random each time ofc):
 ```
 $ python generate.py
 mr foo will give to mr bar